gamemanual0/gm0/source/docs/software/getting-started/common-hardware-components.rst

       Encoder
          An encoder refers to a device that tracks (generally) rotational movement around an axis.

          There are both absolute and relative encoders.
-An absolute encoder will report at exactly what angle the shaft is compared to its absolute “zero”.
+An absolute encoder will report at exactly what angle the shaft is compared to its absolute "zero".
 A relative encoder will report how far the :term:`shaft <Shaft>` has rotated since it started tracking (for example, when autonomous starts).
 Relative encoders will have a quadrature output, whereas absolute encoders generally have analog or i2c outputs.

          Encoders are used to help find the position of where the robot, or one of its mechanisms, is.